 Behavioral Skills Training (BST) In ABA Therapy

-Behavioral Skills Training (BST) is a structured and systematic approach used in ABA therapy to teach individuals specific skills and behaviors.
-It is designed to provide individuals with the necessary tools and strategies to acquire and exhibit desired behaviors in various contexts.
+Behavioral skills training (BST) is a widely-used method in applied behavior analysis (ABA) therapy to teach individuals new skills and behaviors.
+It involves a systematic and evidence-based approach, incorporating specific components to facilitate effective learning and behavior change.
+BST is designed to provide individuals with the necessary tools and strategies to acquire and exhibit desired behaviors in various contexts.

-Components of BST
+Components of BST in ABA

-BST consists of four essential components that work together to facilitate skill acquisition and behavior change:
+BST consists of four essential components that work together to facilitate skill acquisition and behavior change.

 By incorporating these four components, BST aims to maximize the effectiveness of teaching new skills and behaviors in ABA therapy.
 It provides individuals with a structured and systematic approach that promotes successful skill acquisition and behavior change.

-The Steps of Behavioral Skills Training
+What Are the Steps of Behavioral Skills Training (BST)?

 Instruction